Download Careers360 App

 Fertilisation Process In Different Species

 • Sea Urchins: External.
-Sperm and eggs are released into the water.
-There, fertilisation occurs.
+Sperm and eggs are released into the water, and fertilisation happens outside the body.

 • Mammals: Internal.
-Sperm is deposited in the female reproductive tract where it meets the egg.
+Sperm is released in the female reproductive tract, where it meets the egg.

 Types Of Sexual Reproduction In Animals

-Sexual reproduction may appear in different forms in animals, holding special characteristics and strategies.
+Reproduction in animals may appear in different forms, holding special characteristics and strategies.
+The different types of sexual reproduction in animals are:

 Biparental Reproduction